Bassem-A/Valheim_UnlimitedStaminaMod/README.md

   4- Accessing the memory using the offsets found in step 2

-  5- Then finally changing the value continually to achive unlimited stamina
+  5- Then finally changing the value continually to achieve unlimited stamina